orthanc-mirrors/orthanc-book/Sphinx/source/users/debian-packages.rst

 Orthanc is available as an offical `Debian package
 <https://packages.debian.org/search?keywords=orthanc&searchon=names&exact=1&suite=all&section=all>`__
-that is continuously updated by the Orthanc core developers.
-This implies that Orthanc is also available in the `Debian derivative distributions
+that is continuously updated by the Orthanc core developers in the `Debian Sid/unstable distribution
+<https://wiki.debian.org/DebianUnstable>`__.
+This implies that Orthanc
+is also available in the `Debian derivative distributions
 <https://en.wikipedia.org/wiki/List_of_Linux_distributions#Debian-based>`__,
 most notably in `Ubuntu
 <https://packages.ubuntu.com/search?keywords=orthanc&searchon=names&suite=all&section=all>`__.
 Most